jonaaf/Project-Euler/README.md

 # Project-Euler
-My implementation for some of the problems listed on the web page
+My implementation for some of the problems listed on the Project Euler web page